Forricide/still-feel-alive/Chapter 8.md

 Sarah sighs.
 "We'll collect some of your drug, then Gregor and I can help Taylor with testing."

 A few minutes later, they sit around a table, Sarah's notepad angled so that all three of them can read it.
 She's laying out a plan; Taylor tries to follow it, but fails miserably.
-There are a variety of tests to attempt to figure out what she can do: everything from giving her miscellaneous things to 'take with her', to measuring the exact amount of time between her 'dying' and reappearing.
+There are a variety of tests to attempt to figure out what she can do: everything from giving her miscellaneous objects to 'take with her', to measuring the exact amount of time between her 'dying' and reappearing.

 The discussion is somewhat uncomfortable.
 Taylor goes to inspect the dead version of herself.

 There's something a little unrealistic about her.
 Well, *it*.
 She tries to dehumanize it mentally; she doesn't want to make that connection to her own mortality.
 Instead, she distracts herself with the inanimate parts - the sweater, for example.
 It's the same as the one she's wearing, but something about it brings her back to her original thought.
 It doesn't look quite *real*.
 There's something off, a combination of microscopic tells that combine into an disconcerting aura of fakeness.

 She pulls at a loose thread, and a full corner of the sweater frays, white stitches taut cords across a broken grey background.
 Her glasses come off; she tries the others on.
-Blurry, plastic.
+Blurry, like looking through plastic.

 The smell isn't as disgusting as she'd expected, or remembered from the previous time.
 There's no aroma of feces or sweat.
 Instead, it's just a strong burnt odour, like ash.